pusher/pusher-http-node/README.md

   cluster: 'CLUSTER', // if `host` is present, it will override the `cluster` option.
   host: 'HOST', // optional, defaults to api.pusherapp.com
-  port: PORT, // optional, defaults to 80 for non-TLS connections and 443 for TLS connections });
+  port: PORT, // optional, defaults to 80 for non-TLS connections and 443 for TLS connections
+  encryptionMasterKey: ENCRYPTION_MASTER_KEY, // a 32 character long key used to derive secrets for end to end encryption (see below!)
+});
 ```